java-wanted/jupik/06-collections/COLLECTIONS.md

 - What happens if there is an element in the HashMap and a new element with the same key is added?

+### Interview about implementation Set and Map

+There is a list of implementation of interfaces Set and Map that MUST BE remembered to be hired on a position of a Junior Java Plus Programmer:

+- HashSet, TreeSet and LinkedHashSet implement Set

+- HashMap, TreeMap and LinkedHashMap implement Map

+The collections LinkedHashSet and LinkedHashMap allows to iterate elements in the order they have been added into the collection.

+Answer the follwoing question:

+- Let a value is added to an implementation of HashMap by a instance of a key.
+Let this instance of a key has been modified so that its hash code changed.
+Is it possible to retrive a value by this key?

+  Indeed, it is not possible to create a copy of an instance in Java in general.
+And the HashMap keeps key instances by reference.
+And it does not checks that a key has been modified.

+On an interview the question could be asked as the following:

+- When an element of the HashMap could be lost?